 - ½ cup greek yogurt

-- Line two cookie sheets with parchment paper or silpat mats.
+- Line two cookie sheets with parchment paper, wax paper, or silpat mats.

 - Take the mango, banana, and yogurt and add it to a blender.
 Blend until completely smooth.